 The first cryptocurrency to appear on the blockchain was Bitcoin (BTC), which still remains the front runner in the crypto world today when it comes to value and popularity.
-Other examples of the most popular cryptos include Ethereum (ETH), Litecoin (LTC), Ripple (XRP) and Cardano (ADA).
+Other examples of the most popular cryptos include Ethereum (ETH).
 In fact, there are thousands of cryptocurrencies available today, all of which have been developed with different functions and specifications in mind.

 There are cryptos that are clones or forks of Bitcoin (altcoins), whilst you will also find many others that are new cryptocurrencies in themselves and built from scratch.
 Today, there are over 1,000 of altcoins, and the list just keeps growing.
 Most crypto coins are launched following an ICO (Initial Coin Offering – a form of crowdfunding) in which the developers raise cash by offering a limited number of initial coins to finance technological development.

 Interestingly, you may think that all cryptos developed serve a purpose.
 That is not actual the case – some cryptos have no intrinsic value and just survive based on hype.
 It is not unknown for the price of a cryptocurrency to sky rocket just based on social media exposure.
 On the contrary, there are those cryptos that have been created in order to solve a problem or provide a service.
 These cryptos tend to increase in value if they are widely utilised and add innovative features.
 Let’s take a look at some of the most prominent cryptocurrencies: